simongarton/AdventOfCode/readme.md

 ## 2024

+## Day 8: Resonant Collinearity

+A good challenge, but grumpy with myself.
+Again.
+2024 is heading downhill at this point ... part 1 took 2:16, but part 2 only took 2 minutes.
+It's another map, with antennas, and you have to figure out where they interact ...
+I managed to go down three different wrong paths before eventually figuring it all out, at which point part 1 was a simplified version of part 2.

 ## Day 7: Bridge Repair

 A good challenge, but grumpy with myself.
 Take an array of numbers and some operators, and see if you can combine them